open-rmf/rmf_demos/README.md

 ```

 #### RobotManager Integration
-`fleet_robotmanager_mqtt_bridge` can be used to publish robot locations to a `/gps` websocket endpoint.
+`fleet_robotmanager_mqtt_bridge` can be used to publish robot locations, battery percentage and state to a `/robot/status/ROBOT-ID` websocket endpoint.
 An instance of RobotManager can be configured to subscribe to this server to receive json messages, which will in turn visualize the robots on RobotManager.

 ```bash
 # Install the prerequisites